This is Part 3/5 of a series explaining “Conversions,” which is available for users who have purchased the Enterprise Edition.

 Hovering over the numbers in the table will give you more information about the two groups.
 In this case, there are 2,057 user sessions that experienced the dead click, which is about 47% of the total cohort of 4,347.
 That means there are 2,290 unaffected user sessions.
 You can also see more about these numbers by clicking into the Opportunity Analysis view for this result.

-By default, we prioritize the list based on the estimated number of conversions lost.
+By default, we prioritize the list based on confidence level.
 You can also choose to order by number affected or conversion impact.
 The conversion impact is calculated as the relative change between the unaffected and affected groups’ conversion rates (see Part 5 for more details about this).
 The unaffected group converted at 47.16%, and the affected group who experienced the dead click only converted at 9.72%.
 That’s an 79.38% drop in conversion rate!

 So, if users in those 2,057 affected sessions had actually converted at the unaffected rate of 47.16% instead of 9.72%, we calculate that 770 more transactions might have been completed.